 12th October 09:30 - 10:45 BST

-This session will provide a high-level overview of practical solutions for reducing emissions and supporting a just transition to net zero, including nature-based solutions, the principles of a circular economy, and other low-carbon/green technological advancements.
-The event will support participants understanding of the complex relationships organisations have with natural resources and the interlinkages between nature-based solutions, technology, and circularity in developing a truly sustainable and resilient economy.
+The opening session of the UN Global Compact Network UK's Climate Summit provided a high-level overview of practical solutions for reducing emissions and supporting a just transition to net zero, including nature-based solutions, the principles of a circular economy, and other low-carbon/green technological advancements.

 13th October 09:00 - 10:30 BST

-The event will feature presentations on how businesses can measure and report on their impacts and dependencies on nature, as well as how they can incorporate this knowledge into decision-making, planning, and risk-management.
-The session will introduce frameworks like TNFD and the Natural Capital Protocol and how these fit in to regulatory elements like the new UK Environmental Act and sustainability disclosure requirements.
-Business case studies will also present on how they are using these reporting frameworks and considering nature in their operations.
+This event featured presentations on how businesses can measure and report on their impacts and dependencies on nature, as well as how they can incorporate this knowledge into decision-making, planning, and risk-management.
+The session introduced frameworks like TNFD and the Natural Capital Protocol and how these fit in to regulatory elements like the new UK Environmental Act and sustainability disclosure requirements.
+Business practitioners also presented case studies on how they are using these reporting frameworks and considering nature in their operations.

 12th October 11:15 - 12:30 BST

-Measuring companies’ circular economy performance with regards to material flows, physical assets, and services, as well as a range of factors that enable a transition to a circular economy, is a crucial first step in the adoption of circular economy principles.
-This session will explore various metrics, tools, and methodologies available to support companies to understand their circularity performance and areas where they can improve to minimise waste, utilise and keep products in use longer, and subsequently reduce emissions and pollution.
+This session explored the various metrics, tools, and methodologies available to support companies to understand their circularity performance and areas where they can improve to minimise waste, utilise and keep products in use longer, and subsequently reduce emissions and pollution.

 13th October 11:00 - 12:30 BST

-This session will focus on how to identify and implement credible, effective Nature-based Solutions (NbS) schemes, and how these can not only be used to offset remaining carbon emissions that cannot be addressed with mitigation, but also move a company towards net positive.
-It will feature presentations from companies taking part in the Net Positive Project for a conversation on what it means to be net positive, and what business benefits can be realised by using NbS to achieve its principles.
+This session focused on how to identify and implement credible, effective Nature-based Solutions (NbS) schemes, and how these can not only be used to offset remaining carbon emissions that cannot be addressed with mitigation, but also move a company towards net positive.
+It featured presentations from companies taking part in the Net Positive Project for a conversation on what it means to be net positive, and what business benefits can be realised by using NbS to achieve its principles.

 12th October 13:30 - 15:00 BST

-Energy, land, and valuable resources (both renewable and non-renewable) are required to produce goods and services but often create negative impacts including GHG emissions and the pollution of air, land, and water.
-This session will explore how products, systems, and business models can be designed to eliminate waste before it is created and maximise utilisation of energy and materials to reduce emissions and pollution.
+The third session in the UN Global Compact Network UK's Climate Action Summit explored how products, systems, and business models can be designed to eliminate waste before it is created and maximise utilisation of energy and materials to reduce emissions and pollution.

-To support the global need for expanded investment in nature and conservation, this session will explore how and why businesses should mobilise capital for nature-based solutions.
-It will look at the benefits that companies may experience in investing in natural capital connected to their operations, and how this builds business resiliency.
-The event will also examine growing investor expectations and requirements for nature and biodiversity to be considered in investment portfolios, and how this supports net zero commitments.
+To support the global need for expanded investment in nature and conservation, this session explored how and why businesses should mobilise capital for nature-based solutions.
+It looked at the benefits that companies may experience in investing in natural capital connected to their operations, and how this builds business resiliency.
+The event also examined growing investor expectations and requirements for nature and biodiversity to be considered in investment portfolios, and how this supports net zero commitments.

 12th October 15:30 - 16:45 BST

-In this session we will be joined by a range of financial actors and businesses discussing how they see the circular economy as an opportunity to create long-term value.
-The role of different actors in scaling up financing for a circular economy and how to overcome current barriers will also be explored.
+In this session, a range of financial actors and businesses discussed how they see the circular economy as an opportunity to create long-term value.
+The role of different actors in scaling up financing for a circular economy and how to overcome current barriers was also explored.